sumin-Ma/GALAMOST/docs/_build/html/_sources/integration-nvt.rst.txt

 .. py:class:: AndersenNvt(all_info, group, T, gamma, seed)

-   initializes a NVT Andersen thermostat object for a group of particles with system information, particle set, temperature, collision frequency, and RNG seed.
+   The constructor of a NVT Andersen thermostat object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.